shizuo-kaji/DappledTiling/README.md

  */

-This is a python implementation of the algorithm discussed in the paper "Dappled tiling" (in preparation)
+This is a python implementation of the algorithm discussed in the paper "Dappled tiling" by S. Kaji et al (in preparation).

 There are two versions:
-- dappled-tiling.py is a simpler and cleaner implementation of the main algorithm
+- dappled-tiling.py is a simpler implementation of the main algorithm
 - dappled-tiling-cyclic.py produces cyclically dappled tillings as well